mr-myself/telemetry-dashboard/README.md

 ```bash
 python collector_service.py
 ```
-This will start the collector service on port 8000.
+The collector service will run on http://localhost:8000

 2. Start the Todo App:
 ```bash